Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] CloudFormation will prompt the user to roll back the stack or continue.
 - [ ] CloudFormation will successfully complete the stack but will report a failed status for the DB instance.

 ### A SysOps administrator manages a company's Amazon S3 buckets.
-The SysOps administrator has identified `5 GB` of incomplete multipart uploads in an S3 bucket in the company's AWS account.
+The SysOps administrator has identified `5 GB` of incomplete multipart uploads in a S3 bucket in the company's AWS account.
 The SysOps administrator needs to reduce the number of incomplete multipart upload objects in the S3 bucket.
 Which solution will meet this requirement?

-- [x] Create an S3 Lifecycle rule on the S3 bucket to delete expired markers or incomplete multipart uploads.
+- [x] Create a S3 Lifecycle rule on the S3 bucket to delete expired markers or incomplete multipart uploads.
 - [ ] Require users that perform uploads of files into Amazon S3 to use the S3 TransferUtility.
 - [ ] Enable S3 Versioning on the S3 bucket that contains the incomplete multipart uploads.
-- [ ] Create an S3 Object Lambda Access Point to delete incomplete multipart uploads.
+- [ ] Create a S3 Object Lambda Access Point to delete incomplete multipart uploads.

 ### A company is using Amazon Elastic File System (Amazon EFS) to share a file system among several Amazon EC2 instances.
 As usage increases, users report that file retrieval from the EFS file system is slower than normal.
 Which action should a SysOps administrator take to improve the performance of the file system?